B2B Last Mile with WEBLET, The Ultimate Test of Your Distribution Network

-02/10/2026Irit Lotan, Content Manager, WEBLET7 min read
+10/02/2026Irit Lotan, Content Manager, WEBLET7 min read

-Why is Last Mile So Critical?
+Why is Last Mile so critical in B2B?

-High-level monitoring and tracking enable continuous improvement
+High-level control and tracking enable continuous improvement across customers, branches and business delivery points

-## What Exactly is the Last Mile?
+What Exactly is the Last Mile?

 Precisely because this is the final stage, any deviation is immediately felt.
 Delays, incorrect delivery order, overload on a specific driver, unbalanced distribution between routes, or inability to respond to changes in real-time — all translate into higher costs, less stable delivery times, and damage to service levels.

-Why is the Last Mile So Challenging?
+Why is B2B Last Mile So Challenging?

 When planning is done manually, or with partial tools that don't see the full picture, a gap forms between what was planned in the office and what actually happens in the field.